Ron Dermer: Reactions

 In December 2016 Dermer accepted an award from the Center for Security Policy, a conservative think tank led by Frank Gaffney, which was designated as a hate group by the Southern Poverty Law Center.
 The SPLC encouraged Dermer to decline the award because it "not only further legitimizes this organization, but could be read as an endorsement of anti-Muslim hate by the Israeli government."

 Dermer not only rejected the SPLC's criticism but also criticized the SPLC for singling out as anti-Muslim extremists Gaffney, Daniel Pipes, Maajid Nawaz, and especially Ayaan Hirsi Ali who publicly defends the rights of Muslim women.
 In his remarks, Dermer described "militant Islam" as a "virulent ideology now ascendant in the Muslim world" that must be defeated but also distinguished from Islam itself.
 On a separate occasion, Dermer distinguished between militant Islam and Islam more broadly, warning his audience that while militant Islamists aim to create a world in which “women are chattel, gays are hanged and minorities are either eliminated or persecuted” they must reject the idea that “the problem is Islam itself.”
 In fact, during his tenure, Dermer did outreach to the Muslim community, including hosting an annual Iftar dinner at the Ambassador's Residence at which he always made clear that he represented all of Israel's citizens including its more than 1.5 million Muslim citizens.

 In September 2018, the Israeli Civil Service Commission began an investigation into Dermer's handling of information regarding possible sexual harassment issues related to an employee hired by the State, but the investigation was dropped.

-Plan for the mass expulsion of Palestinians from Gaza
+Plan for the ethnic cleansing of Palestinians from Gaza

-After the start of the Gaza war in October 2023, an article in The Intercept claimed Netanyahu had tasked Dermer with designing plans to “thin” the Palestinian population in the Gaza Strip “to a minimum,” the plan having two main elements: The first would use the pressure of the war and humanitarian crisis to persuade Egypt to allow refugees to flow to other Arab countries, and the second would open up sea routes so that Israel “allows a mass escape to European and African countries.”
+After the start of the Gaza war in October 2023, The Intercept reported that Netanyahu had tasked Dermer with designing plans to "thin" the Palestinian population in the Gaza Strip "to a minimum," the plan having two main elements: The first would use the pressure of the war and humanitarian crisis to persuade Egypt to allow refugees to flow to other Arab countries, and the second would open up sea routes so that Israel "allows a mass escape to European and African countries."